dennisonbertram/mcp-brex/README.md

 #### Expense Management
 - `update_expense` - Update details for a card expense (memo, category, etc.)
+- `get_all_expenses` - Get all expenses with filtering options and expanded merchant/budget information
+- `get_all_card_expenses` - Get all card expenses with filtering options and expanded merchant/budget information

 > **Note**: For security reasons, tools that create, update, or delete budgets, spend limits, and budget programs are not implemented in this version.